Pathways to Steiner/Waldorf teaching

 Steiner schools place the highest priority on employing teachers who have attained this Advanced Diploma.
 We have a Memorandum of Understanding with schools around Australia which states “It is the employment practice of this school that wherever possible we only employ suitable teachers with accredited Steiner Teacher Training.”

 Further, the recognition by the Australian Curriculum Assessment Reporting Authority (ACARA) of the Australian Steiner Curriculum Framework in 2011 underscores the fundamental necessity that teachers be professionally trained to deliver this curriculum.
-The Advanced Diploma of Rudolf Steiner Education has most recently been written (and reaccredited 2014) with the Australian Steiner Curriculum Framework embedded throughout the units of competency.
+The Advanced Diploma of Rudolf Steiner Education has been written (and reaccredited 2019) with the Australian Steiner Curriculum Framework embedded throughout the units of competency.
 This qualification is the sole accredited training course which equips teachers with the knowledge and skills to work with this curriculum.

 The Advanced Diploma of Rudolf Steiner Education is endorsed by the peak body representing industry (Steiner Schools), Steiner Education Australia.

 Graduates of the Advanced Diploma of Rudolf Steiner Education can complete a Bachelor of Education (Primary) through one of our partner universities or a university of their choice.
 The Advanced Diploma must be completed first before completing the Bachelor of Education.
 Details of our Pathway partners are below: